Shopify/liquid/filters/floor.md

 title: floor
 ---

 Rounds a number down to the nearest whole number.
+Liquid tries to convert the input to a number before the filter is applied.

 ```liquid
 {% raw %}